Europe’s top 10 chance creators in 2021-22: Payet, Kostic, KDB & more

-Borussia Monchengladbach stalwart Hofmann has been a major part of the club punching above their weight in recent seasons, and that continues to be the case in 2021-22.
+Borussia Monchengladbach stalwart Hofmann has been a major part of the club punching above their weight in recent seasons.

 The Germany international has even deputised at right-back at times for Gladbach this season but no matter where he plays he’s consistently dangerous.

 8. Federico Dimarco – 3.0 per 90